Memory management unit: x86

 Minor revisions of the MMU introduced with the Pentium have allowed very large 4 MB pages by skipping the bottom level of the tree (this leaves 10 bits for indexing the first level of page hierarchy with the remaining 10+12 bits being directly copied to the result).
 Minor revisions of the MMU introduced with the Pentium Pro introduced the physical address extension (PAE) feature, enabling 36-bit physical addresses with 2+9+9 bits for three-level page tables and 12 lowest bits being directly copied to the result.
 Large pages (2 MB) are also available by skipping the bottom level of the tree (resulting in 2+9 bits for two-level table hierarchy and the remaining 9+12 lowest bits copied directly).
 In addition, the page attribute table allowed specification of cacheability by looking up a few high bits in a small on-CPU table.

 No-execute support was originally only provided on a per-segment basis, making it very awkward to use.

-More recent x86 chips provide a per-page no-execute bit in the PAE mode.
-The W^X, Exec Shield, and PaX mechanisms described above emulate per-page non-execute support on machines x86 processors lacking the NX bit by setting the length of the code segment, with a performance loss and a reduction in the available address space.
+More recent x86 chips provide a per-page NX bit (no-execute bit) in the PAE mode.

+The W^X, Exec Shield, and PaX mechanisms described above emulate per-page non-execute support on machines with x86 processors that lack the NX bit by setting the length of the code segment, with a performance loss and a reduction in the available address space.
-x86-64

-x86-64 is a 64-bit extension of x86 that almost entirely removes segmentation in favor of the flat memory model used by almost all operating systems for the 386 or newer processors.
-In long mode, all segment offsets are ignored, except for the FS and GS segments.
-When used with 4 KB pages, the page table tree has four levels instead of three.
+x86-64, the 64-bit version of the x86 architecture, almost entirely removes segmentation in favor of the flat memory model used by almost all operating systems for the 386 or newer processors.
+In long mode, all segment offsets are ignored, except for the FS and GS segments; linear addresses are 64-bit rather than 32-bit, with the lowest 48 bits of the address being significant.
+When used with 4 KB pages, the page table tree has four levels instead of three, to handle the larger linear addresses; in some newer x86-64 processors, a fifth page table level can be enabled, to support 57-bit linear addresses.
+In all levels of the page table, the page table entry includes an NX bit.

-The virtual addresses are divided as follows: 16 bits unused, nine bits each for four tree levels (for a total of 36 bits), and the 12 lowest bits directly copied to the result.
+48-bit linear addresses are divided as follows: 16 bits unused, nine bits each for four tree levels (for a total of 36 bits), and the 12 lowest bits directly copied to the result.
 With 2 MB pages, there are only three levels of page table, for a total of 27 bits used in paging and 21 bits of offset.
 Some newer CPUs also support a 1 GB page with two levels of paging and 30 bits of offset.
 CPUID can be used to determine if 1 GB pages are supported.

 In all three cases, the 16 highest bits are required to be equal to the 48th bit, or in other words, the low 48 bits are sign extended to the higher bits.
-This is done to allow a future expansion of the addressable range, without compromising backwards compatibility.
-In all levels of the page table, the page table entry includes a no-execute bit.
+This is done to allow further expansion of the addressable range, without compromising backwards compatibility.